 Coming To Terms With My Disabilities

 I don’t remember losing my arm.
 I was only five years old when it happened.
 My mum told me the story, though.
 We were on a road trip to visit family members in Nigeria.
 The traffic was horrible, and it was getting late.
-There was an oil tank lorry in front of our car, which was moving very slow.
+There was an oil tank lorry in front of our car, which was moving very slowly.
 Our driver tried to take over the truck.
-Unfortunately, the vehicle started swaying side to side and eventually hit our car.
+Unfortunately, the vehicle started swaying and eventually hit our car.
 Our vehicle tumbled into the bushes and the end.
 Well, finally, help came and took us to the hospital.

 Losing My Arm

 When we finally got to the hospital, I was dying.
 My right arm had been completely crushed and split.
 The poison from the fake blood was flowing into my heart.
-The doctors gave my mum the most difficult, unthinkable, ultimatum – either they amputee my arm or die.
+The doctors gave my mum the most difficult, unthinkable ultimatum – either they amputee my arm or die.
 Time was running out.
 My mum panicked and permitted them.
 I was in the hospital for months after the operation.
 I had family and friends visiting me every day.
 Eventually, I got discharged and went home.

-Some people would blame the parents, and some would blame the school but its never the kid’s fault?
+Some people would blame the parents, and some would blame the school, but it’s never the kid’s fault.
 Can someone explain this to me, please?
 I think it’s a choice!
 Being a bully is a choice!
-Yes, things at home might not be great, or something might be super great, and you decide to make other people’s lives difficult because you’re bored or you do not have confidence in yourself?
+Yes, things at home might not be great, or something might be super great, and you decide to make other people’s lives difficult because you’re bored or you do not have confidence in yourself.

 Lack of Confidence

-Now, it was time to rebuild confidence, which took many years to go back and forth, try different things, and accept new challenges.
+It was time to rebuild confidence, which took many years to go back and forth, try different things, and accept new challenges.
 Everything changed in 2010 – 2011 when I won and was elected as the Disabled Student Officer at my college.
 During my time in the position, I was able to find confidence, fight for what I believed in, and for the first time in my life, I felt strong and proud of my disability.
 I had a voice, and they heard my voice.
 I successfully progressed and joined the NUS Disabled Students Committee and met many influential people with different disabilities and backgrounds.

 NUS (National Union of Students)

 If you are going through a tough time accepting who you are, I want to know that you are beautiful and perfect just the way you are.
-Do not let anybody demons affect your life.
+Do not let anybody’s demons affect your life.
 Just keep doing you.
 Think positive, smile and walk with your head up high.
 You will go home to those who love everything about you.